cubewise-code/bedrock-5/README.md

 ### ⚠️ Bedrock 5 is still under development, please wait for the v1 release to use it in your projects. ⚠️

 This repository provides updates to the Bedrock library for compatibility with TM1 Version 12+.
-It includes a list of deprecated and modified Bedrock processes due to changes in TM1 functions and system behavior.
-The modified processes maintain the same functionality, with necessary adjustments to support TM1 V12.
-An installation guide is included to help deploy the updated processes.
+It includes a list of deprecated and modified Bedrock processes resulting from changes in TM1 functions and system behavior.
+The modified processes retain their original functionality, with necessary adjustments to support TM1 V12.
+An installation guide is included to assist with deploying the updated processes.

 [Deprecated Functions](#deprecated-functions)